Pedrogao: Unpredictable “Fire Whirlwinds”

 The other defendants are two EDP (Energias de Portugal) electricity firm employees, who are accused of not cleaning the strips along a medium-voltage line, which had an electrical discharge of unknown cause that set off the fire; and three members of roads authority Ascendi Pinhal Interior, who are accused of lack of road maintenance, according to Observador (May 24).

 The defendants all face charges of negligent homicide and grievous bodily harm, according to Diario de Noticias (May 24).

 (There was a separate trial of alleged irregularities in the rebuilding of houses after the fire.
-On January 31, Valdemar Alves, former president of Pedrogao Grande municipality, and a former councilor were sentenced to seven and six years, respectively, in prison for irregularities in the rebuilding of houses after the June 2017 fire, according to Expresso (January 31).
+On January 31, Valdemar Alves, former president of Pedrogao Grande municipality, and a former councilor were sentenced to seven and six years, respectively, in prison, according to Expresso (January 31).
 Alves is also one of the 11 defendants in the criminal trial.
 The housing trial began on October 26, 2020.)